Write a Review

 The best commodes

-This one gets the basics right: a padded oval seat, a removable bucket with a lid, height-adjustable legs, and it folds away when not needed.
-Comfortable, tidy and easy to live with.
+This one gets the basics right: a padded seat, a removable bucket with a lid, height-adjustable legs and a frame that folds away when it is not needed.
+Orthologics is a UK brand rather than an anonymous import, and the folding action is the part cheap commodes get wrong.

 Best all-in-one: Eazy Omni 3-in-1 Commode